-A week later, the promising ideas have sat untouched, no one’s sure what steps, if any, have been taken, and meeting participants are wondering whether there was something they were supposed to be doing.🤦
+A week later, the promising ideas sit untouched.
+No one’s sure what steps, if any, have been taken.
+Meeting participants ask whether there was something they were supposed to be doing.🤦

 How can meeting leaders better manage meeting tasks and action items, ensuring critical next steps happen?
 What can they do during a meeting, before everyone parts ways, to keep the momentum going?

 Because action items are created in the midst of a meeting, it’s important for meeting leaders to document them in real-time and ensure they are managed for follow-up.
 After all, if no one executes on an action item, then the next steps towards a goal are never taken!

 When checking off meeting tasks, creating action items, and taking next steps to conquer the world (or whatever your organization’s goal is), keep these tips in mind to raise your chances of success. 👇